dusk-network/.github/.github/CONTRIBUTING.md

 - [Bug Report](../.github/ISSUE_TEMPLATE/bug_report.md): Use this template for reporting problems related to existing code that does not do what it is intended.
 - [Feature Request](../.github/ISSUE_TEMPLATE/feature_request.md): Use this template for requesting the development of code not yet existing, either to create new functionalities, or to modify existing ones.
 - [Specification Request](../.github/ISSUE_TEMPLATE/specs.md): Use this template for requesting the creation of documentation to specify new or existing features.
+- [Generic Issue](../.github/ISSUE_TEMPLATE/generic_issue.md): Use this template for issues that don't fit into other categories.

 Do not worry if you cannot answer every detail in the template, just fill in what you can.